maxhbr/LDBcollector/md/OML.md

                         "OML"
                     ],
                     "__impliedId": "OML",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this license is based on MIT, but contains additional clauses\nwhich make it more than a simple MIT variant, notably, the requirement of\nstatement of new terms of contributions under a different license.
+                                "Per Fedora, this license is based on MIT, but contains additional clauses\nwhich make it more than a simple MIT variant, notably, the requirement of\nstatement of new terms of contributions under a different license.
 For that\nreason, this license is Free, but GPL-incompatible.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [